Don’t miss the signs of this blood condition

 - Leg or arm pain

-Usually, DVT pain comes with other symptoms like swelling, but pain can be the only sign as well.
+Usually, DVT pain comes with other symptoms like swelling, but pain can be the only sign.

 “Pain from a clot can be mistaken for a pulled muscle or cramp,” says Dr. Chemello, “This makes the situation much more dangerous, as it usually goes undiagnosed.”